drduh/PC-Engines-APU-Router-Guide/README.md

     $ nmap -v -A -T4 xxx.xxx.xxx.xxx -Pn

-Pay attention to [Debian security advisories](https://lists.debian.org/debian-security-announce/recent) and log in to `apt-get update && apt-get upgrade` periodically - or configure [unattended upgrades](https://wiki.debian.org/UnattendedUpgrades).
+Pay attention to [Debian security advisories](https://lists.debian.org/debian-security-announce/recent) or [OpenBSD errata](https://www.openbsd.org/errata.html).

+Log in to `apt-get update && apt-get upgrade` periodically - or configure [unattended upgrades](https://wiki.debian.org/UnattendedUpgrades).

 So long as no ports/services are exposed to the Internet interface, the risk of compromise is minimal.
 Nevertheless, it's good practice to occassionally check running processes (`ps -A`), open network connections (`sudo lsof -Pni` or `doas fstat | grep net` on OpenBSD) and remote access (`w` and `last`), as well as any suspicious files in `/tmp` and elsewhere.